cvan/blog/contents/articles/password-reset/index.md

 Also what happens if I forget my email/username?
 There are no additional links to get support.

-On a different note, on the [Password Reset page](https://github.com/password_reset), I saw this error mesage when I provided an invalid email address:
+On a different note, on the [Password Reset page](https://github.com/password_reset), I saw this error message when I provided an invalid email address:

 > Can't find that email, sorry.